laurajul/laurajul.github.io/_projects/2022_Animation_X.md

 ---

-## KISD's Contribution: AI for Filmmaking
+## KISD's Contribution: AI for projection mapping

 KISD's workshop focused on collaborating with and appropriating artificial intelligence for filmmaking.
 A novel text-to-image (TTI) approach was applied in conjunction with various other neural architecture-based techniques, such as upscaling and frame interpolation.
 This involved combining image synthesis processes using text-to-image with traditional creative techniques like animation, sketching, and photography, fostering an experimental human-machine co-creation.